 The rising sun has not made itself visible but clearly the sun is having an effect as the dense fog ceiling slowly raises and lowers with a slow pulse that makes the clouds appear alive.
 The trail levels to less aggressive gain after passing through an area with typical sub-alpine characteristics where snow fields stubbornly survive.

 There is bear scat on the trail but no bears make their presence known.
 Shortly past noon arrival at the top of Swiftcurrent Pass signals the time to sit by the cairn to enjoy lunch and a rest.
 There is an impressive cairn marking the exact location of the Continental Divide.

 The summit at Swiftcurrent Pass is surrounded by evergreen trees and the view is underwhelming.
-There is a trail continuing to the Fire Lookout at the summit of 8,436 ft.
-(2,572 M) Swiftcurrent Mountain on right but it is embedded in cloud so there would be no panoramic view.
+A trail on the right continues to the Fire Lookout at the summit of 8,436 ft.
+(2,572 M) Swiftcurrent Mountain but the summit is embedded in cloud so there would be no panoramic view.

 The hike down is even more spectacular as colors and lighting reveal the magnificent splendor of Swiftcurrent Valley.
 The red rock and early fall colors come to life in the sun.

-The hike through Swiftcurent Valley has been an outstanding and forever memorable day with absolutely amazing scenery.
+The hike through Swiftcurrent Valley has been an outstanding and forever memorable day with absolutely amazing scenery.
 The trail-head begins from the parking area at Swiftcurrent Inn so there was no need to drive the car today.
-The exciting plan for tomorrow will make it unnecessary to drive the car for the second consecutive day.
+Tomorrow's exciting plan will make it unnecessary to drive the car for the second consecutive day.

 Additional photos of the day reside below.
 Click on any single photo to enlarge for viewing.